 Your organization’s information has financial value.
-You need to keep an inventory of your valuable information the same way you keep inventory of your physical assets.
+Therefore, you need to keep an inventory of your valuable information the same way you keep an inventory of your physical assets.
 Start by creating a list, typically 5 – 15 items long, of your critical information assets.
-Examples of critical information could be your patent/copyright information, customer database, employee information, etc..
+Examples of critical information could be your patent/copyright information, customer database, employee information, etc.

 Critical Business Systems

 Critical business systems are things you can’t reliably conduct business without.
-Maybe you have a warehouse with an inventory control system and an order processing and fulfillment system, those would be your businesses’ critical systems.
-Additionally, establishing which systems are critical will help you determine how much to invest in backing up each system up and its recovery priority.
+For example, maybe you have a warehouse with an inventory control system and an order processing and fulfillment system.
+Those would be your businesses’ critical systems.
+Additionally, establishing which critical systems will help you determine how much to invest in backing up each system and its recovery priority.

 Target Recovery Point Objective

 An RPO (Recovery Point Objective) determines how often an asset needs to be protected.
-If that asset or system was damaged and you had to go back to your last recovery point, how much changed information would you potentially lose?
+If that asset or system was damaged and you had to return to your last recovery point, how much-changed information would you potentially lose?
 Most organizations start with an RPO of one day just for purposes of building a plan.
 They can tune it economically from there.
 Tighter RPOs cost more money.
-Looser RPOs are generally more economic and appropriate for archives data.
-Each critical information asset and critical business system needs its own RPO.
+Looser RPOs are generally more economical and appropriate for archives data.
+Each critical information asset and critical business system needs its RPO.

 Target Recovery Time Objective

 Your RTO (Recovery Time Objective) sets a target for how quickly your system needs to be back up and running.
-Critical systems might have an RTO under a business day, less critical systems might have an RTO of a day or even a week.
+For example, critical systems might have an RTO under a business day, less critical systems might have an RTO of a day or even a week.

 Scheduled Auto-Backup Process

-The right backup solutions are automated, they are monitored, they are regularly validated to prove that they’re ready to recover information if needed.
-Faster recovery capability usually means more planning, more testing, and more expense, but it’s all an economic choice.
-After figuring out your RPO and RTO for an asset, you can then set an economically appropriate backup and recovery process.
+The right backup solutions are automated.
+They are monitored and regularly validated to prove that they’re ready to recover information if needed.
+Faster recovery capability usually means more planning, more testing, and more expense, but it’s all an economical choice.
+After figuring out your RPO and RTO for an asset, you can set an economically appropriate backup and recovery process.

 Secured Backup Storage

 Experienced cybercriminals will attack visible backup systems, even before they begin attacking data and business operations, to increase the chances an organization will be coerced into paying an expensive ransom.
-It is crucial that you keep the location of your backup separate from the asset that it is backing up.
-If your backup is in the same network as the asset it is protecting, then it is likely your backup will be lost or damaged if that asset is attacked.
+Therefore, you must keep your backup location separate from the asset that it is backing up.
+If your backup is in the same network as the asset, it is protecting.
+Then it is likely your backup will be lost or damaged if that asset is attacked.

 Ready Recovery/Restoration Plan

 A backup plan is only effective if you have confidence that you can recover from it when needed, much like a security incident response plan.
-The process of restoring your critical assets from backup should be known, should be validated, and should be tested before it’s needed.
-Some restorations are easier than others; restoring a file is much easier than restoring an entire email system.
-Each assets restoration may face some specific technical challenges to resume operations and your IT team should know what to plan for.
+The process of restoring your critical assets from backup should be known, validated, and tested before it’s needed.
+Restorations are easier than others; restoring a file is much easier than restoring an entire email system.
+The restoration of Each asset may face specific technical challenges to resume operations, and your IT team should know what to plan for.